100 Sights in Moscow, Russia (with Map and Images)

 Show sight on map

-The Dutch house of Peter I is one of the exhibits of the Moscow Kolomenskoye Museum-Reserve, a full-size exterior and interior model of the house of Peter I in Zaandam.
-It was donated to Russia by the Government of the Kingdom of the Netherlands as part of the 2013 Cross Year of Russian-Dutch Cooperation.
-It was erected on the territory of the museum-reserve by the forces of the 101st engineering battalion of the city of Wezepa of the armed forces of the Netherlands.
+The Dutch house of Peter the Great is one of the exhibits of the Moscow Kolomenskoye Museum-Reserve, a full-size exterior and interior model of the house of Peter the Great in Zaandam.
+It was presented to Russia by the Government of the Kingdom of the Netherlands as part of the 2013 Cross Year of Russian-Dutch Cooperation.
+It was erected on the territory of the museum-reserve by the forces of the 101st Engineer Battalion of the city of Vezep of the Armed Forces of the Netherlands.

 Wikipedia: Голландский домик Петра I (Коломенское) (RU)